Feriman22/portscan-protection/README.md

 Nothing to do!
 Just install the script and enjoy the protection!

-If you want to use this script in yours, there are some arguments:
+If you want to use this script somewhere else (for example in OS installer script), there are some arguments:

 -i, --install\
   Install the script